Societal racism: Relationship to agency

-Structure and agency are opposites.
-Agency is the idea that a person's life outcomes are due entirely, or significantly influenced by their own individual efforts.
-Social structure is the idea that life outcomes are due entirely, or significantly influenced by the individual's race, class, gender, social status, inherited wealth, legal situation, and many other factors that are outside the individual's control.
+Agency is the idea that a person's life outcomes are significantly influenced by their own individual efforts.
+Social structure is the idea that life outcomes are significantly influenced by the individual's race, class, gender, social status, inherited wealth, legal situation, and many other factors that are outside the individual's control.

 A society, even a "colorblind" society, can be structured in a way that perpetuates racism and racial inequality even if its individual members do not hold bigoted views about members of other racial groups.
 Society can still effectively exclude racially disadvantaged people from decision-making or make choices that have a disparate impact on them.
-For example, a policy to give more money to rural schools and less to urban schools is facially neutral.
+For example, a policy to give more money to rural schools and less to urban schools is facially neutral: on the face of it, the policy says nothing about race.
 However, if the rural and urban populations have significantly different racial proportions, then this policy would have a society-wide racial effect.